EvotecIT/PSWriteHTML/Docs/Get-HTMLAnchorLink.md

 # Get-HTMLAnchorLink

 ## SYNOPSIS
-creates Hyperlink for an Anchor
+Creates Hyperlink for an Anchor

 ## SYNTAX